dipramitha/dipramitha/README.md

 - 👋 Hi, I’m @dipramitha
-- 🌱 I’m currently learning Geographic Information System
+- 🌱 Currently learning Geographic Information System
-- 📫 How to reach me pramitha.dewi@mail.ugm.ac.id
+- 📫 How to reach me dipramithadewi@gmail.com

 <!---
 dipramitha/dipramitha is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.